-- competition for each of our intramural sports, including male divisions, female divisions and coed divisions. - o Club Sports GCU offers a wide range of intercollegiate men's and women's club sports, from nationally recognized and competitive sports.
+- Club Sports GCU offers a wide range of intercollegiate men's and women's club sports, from nationally recognized and competitive sports.
 Our club sports teams compete in established and regulated national organizations and are led by expert coaches who are passionate about helping their players grow athletically and personally.
 With top-quality, on-campus facilities, dynamic practices and highly competitive levels, the GCU club sports program offers opportunities to pursue a passion while also focusing on the academic journey. - Spiritual Life The Department of Spiritual Life helps the Grand Canyon University (GCU) community grow in a personal relationship with God through an active faith in Jesus Christ.
-GCU offers weekly Chapel and The Gathering services where staff, faculty and students come together to worship, hear God's Word and connect with one another. - Career Resources Whether your student is looking for student employment or internship position, or looking at potential career paths, the career resources available through the ACE centers can help.
+GCU offers weekly programs for students to engage their faith through worship services, small groups, outreach opportunities, and more. - First Year Experience (FYE) The First Year Experience (FYE) team is available to help students transition into university-level academics.
+Students can meet with upper-class peers for help with navigating the learning management system, University resources, and getting connected with their colleges. - Career Resources Whether your student is looking for student employment or internship position, or looking at potential career paths, the career resources available through Academic & Career Excellence (ACE) can help.
 GCU offers hundreds of part-time student worker positions, in a wide variety of campus departments each year.
-Student worker positions are not guaranteed, but Career Resources can help increase your student's chances of success. - Help your student navigate difficult conversations: - Talk with them about their concerns; guide them in thinking through their concerns and the resolution they are trying to obtain.
+Student worker positions are not guaranteed, but Career Resources can help increase your student's chances of success. - Help your student navigate difficult conversations:

+Talk with them about their concerns; guide them in thinking through their concerns and the resolution they are trying to obtain.
 Coach them on how to express themselves in a professional and appropriate manner.
-By creating an atmosphere of open communication and guidance, you can empower your student to solve their own problems. - Encourage your student to learn about the different campus resources designed to help them succeed: Even though your student is developing autonomy and self-sufficiency, they still need your support and positive influence.
+By creating an atmosphere of open communication and guidance, you can empower your student to solve their own problems.

+• Encourage your student to learn about the different campus resources designed to help them succeed: Even though your student is developing autonomy and self-sufficiency, they still need your support and positive influence.
 By being knowledgeable about the resources and tools outlined in this guide, you can still take an active interest in your student's success while guiding them to become responsible for their own academic and social decisions